rauc/rauc/docs/integration.rst

 To enable handling of redundant booting in U-Boot, manual scripting is required.
 U-Boot allows storing and modifying variables in its *Environment*.
-Properly configured it can be accessed both from U-Boot itself as well as from Linux userspace.
+Properly configured, the environment can be accessed both from U-Boot itself as well as from Linux userspace.
+U-Boot also supports setting up the environment redundantly for atomic modifications.

-The RAUC U-Boot boot selection implementation uses a custom U-Boot script together with the environment for managing and persisting slot selection.
+The default RAUC U-Boot boot selection implementation requires a U-Boot boot script using specific set of variables that are persisted to the environment as stateful slot selection information.

 To enable U-Boot support in RAUC, select it in your system.conf: